danblevins/web-scraping-the-office/README.md

 ## Installation & Usage

-In your terminal/ command line, make sure you have Python 3 installed:
+In your terminal/ command line, make sure you have Python 3 installed (I'm using Python 3.6.8):
 <br>
     `$ python3 --version`